karlyndiary/DA-Cheatsheet/Tableau/[11] Data Organization.md

     - To showcase only specific data points
     - To focus on a specific subset
     - Set as a filter

+- Sets divide data based on specific criteria into two subsets :
+  - IN: contains all members of the set.
+  - Out: contains members not included in the set.
+- Sets are useful for focusing on a subset of the data and comparing it with the remaining data.
+- Sets add interactivity and dynamics to views by allowing users define which subset they want to focus on.

 - Bins & Histogram
   -